Stalking expert Nico van den Dries

 Corporate stalking on the rise

-he emergence of multimedia such as websites, LinkedIN, Facebook and Twitter have contributed to the increasing awareness of, for example, company directors.
-The risk of drivers becoming victims of stalking has also increased, as research shows that there is a clear relationship between the number of public appearances and the risk of stalking.
-This part is also common corporate stalking mentioned.
+The rise of multimedia such as websites, LinkedIN, Facebook and Twitter have contributed to the increasing awareness of, for example, company directors.
+The risk of drivers becoming victims of stalking has also increased, because research shows that there is a clear relationship between the number of public appearances and the risk of stalking.
+This part is also often corporate stalking mentioned.

 Perpetrators and their behavior

-Nico van den Dries: Most behaviors can be classified in a model, I will only mention a marathon as an example, the behaviors often start as mentioned above and can be classified in the first 30 kilometers.
-The last part is therefore often the toughest and often manifests itself by serious facts such as attacking, following, setting cars on fire, damage to property, terrifying on a physical basis and even in extreme cases physical violence to the victim at the finish. of the marathon.
-The objective in stopping stalking is of course to ensure that the perpetrator does not reach the finish line.
+Most behaviors can be accommodated in a model.
+I will mention a marathon as an example, the behaviors often start as mentioned above and can be accommodated in the first 30 kilometers.
+The last part is therefore often the toughest and often manifests itself through serious acts such as stalking, tracking, setting fire to cars, causing damage to property, frightening on a physical basis and even in extreme cases physical violence to the victim at the finish. of the marathon.
+The objective in stopping stalking is, of course, to ensure that the perpetrator does not reach the finish line.

 Based on Dutch and German research among famous persons, it can be assumed that about one third of the stalkers of famous persons have a psychiatric disorder with clear delusions.
 Probably a higher percentage has a personality disorder such as narcissism, an inflated sense of self, sensitivity to abandonment or instability of mood.
 In this group there is often an overreaction to injury and impulsivity.

-Thijs Zeeman: What I have seen in recent years is that stalking is getting worse, the registrations more and things more diverse.
-The police certainly take matters seriously, but often cannot do anything or simply do not have the knowledge and manpower to do so.
-Through the program we help the victims by confronting the perpetrator on screen, this often has the necessary stop effect and in some cases the research that we do contributes to the police file and something can be actively done.
+What I've seen in recent years is that stalking is getting worse.
+The registrations are more and more and the cases more diverse.
+The police certainly take things seriously but often can't do anything.
+Often there is simply not the knowledge and manpower for this.
+Through the program we help the victims by confronting the perpetrator on the screen, this often has the necessary stop effect and in some cases the investigation we do contributes to the police file and something can be actively done.

 What can be done about stalking?

-In addition, very serious stalking behaviors often require immediate and far-reaching intervention, while less serious behaviors allow for a more gradual and less far-reaching approach.
+Very serious stalking behaviors often require immediate and far-reaching intervention.
+This while less serious behaviors allow for a more gradual and less far-reaching approach.

-Furthermore, characteristics of the perpetrator may in some cases require an approach with a report to the police and a request for a contact ban, and in other cases only a very strong judicial approach yields results or the threat of a judicial approach is more important or the threat that the stalker's behavior will be made public.
-Because of the many combinations of stalking, perpetrator and victim characteristics, the approach to stalking is often tailor-made.
+In addition, characteristics of the offender may in some cases require an approach involving reporting to the police.
+A request for a restraining order.
+And in other cases only a very firm judicial approach bears fruit or is the threat of a judicial approach more important or the threat that the behavior of the stalker will be made public.
+Because of the many combinations of stalking, offender and victim characteristics, the approach to stalking is often tailor-made.

 Stalking (referred to in law as 'harassment') is a crime.
 Since 2000, the Netherlands has had a special anti-stalking law.
 It is intended to target stalkers.
 Just like defamation or threats, stalking is a so-called 'criminal offense'.
 This means that there will be no prosecution against a stalker unless the victim has reported it.
 Although it often seems like a minor offense, it can have a significant impact on the life of the victim.
-The legislator therefore has one hefty maximum penalties for stalking given: maximum imprisonment of 3 years or a fine of the fourth category (19,500 euros) and often much more in the case of recidivism.
-So there are legal options.
+The legislator therefore has one hefty maximum penalties for stalking given.
+A maximum of 3 years in prison or a fine of the fourth category (19,500 euros) and often much more in the case of recidivism.
+So legally there are options.

 In practice, it often turns out that understaffing and lack of knowledge is a problem at the Police.
-Some stalkers often play it in such a way that there is almost no evidence to obtain in a simple way, which only increases the investigation duration and thus worsens until it is finally too late.
-It is also seen that there is not 1 declaration and 1 file, but often an accumulation of several reports of several facts, sometimes even spread over several files, departments and investigators.
-In fact, there should be more structure and a fixed point of contact, in addition to practical matters such as coordination with the Public Prosecution Service.
+Some stalkers often know how to play it in such a way that there is virtually no evidence to get in an easy way.
+Which only increases the duration of the investigation and thus worsens until it is eventually too late.
+Often there is not 1 declaration and 1 file, but often an accumulation of several declarations of several facts.
+Sometimes even spread over several files, departments and detectives.
+In fact, there should be more structure and a fixed point of contact.
+Besides of course practical matters such as coordination with the Public Prosecution Service.

-A victim often cannot escape recording a lot and gathering evidence, which is often not done or recorded in the right way.
+A victim often cannot avoid capturing a lot himself.
+Collect evidence.
+Which unfortunately is often not done or recorded in the right way.

 A program like Zeeman confronts: In addition to a program on television, Stalkers has actually also become a necessity.
-Although they often only solve 12 cases a year, it at least brings the theme to the map every time and that is much needed.
+Although they often only solve 12 cases a year.
+In any case, it brings the theme on the map every time and that is much needed.

-Within Strongwood has been around for years a fixed working method, which of course is also used in 'Gestalkt', in recording evidence, finding and recording the perpetrator and handing over the file to the police.
-Working together with the police to achieve the same goal is the approach.
-The problem often lies in the costs of an investigation, which not every victim can afford just like that.
-In the background, we are still working hard on a solution to overcome this problem and to finance it, for example, by means of collection / donations or a repayment scheme.
+Within Strongwood has been around for years a fixed working method.
+In capturing evidence, finding and recording the perpetrator and handing over the file to the police.
+The approach is to work together with the police to achieve the same goal.
+The problem often lies in the cost of an investigation.
+Not every victim can afford this just like that.
+We are still working hard in the background on a solution to fix this problem as well.
+For example, by financing with the help of donations or a repayment arrangement.

 Do you have questions about this topic?
 Do you need advice regarding stalking?
 Have you become a victim and do you want this to end now?
 Then contact Strongwood private investigator.
 We are available 7 days a week, 24 hours a day.